Singapore–United States relations: Military relations

 Singapore Prime Minister Lee Hsien Loong and U.S. Secretary of Defense Ash Carter in 2016.

 Ships from the United States Navy and the Republic of Singapore Navy travel in formation in 2019.

 Singapore has long standing military relations with the United States.
 The United States sells arms to Singapore and provides access to its bases to train the Singaporean military outside of their small island city-state.
 Under the U.S.–Singapore Strategic Framework Agreement, some U.S. Navy littoral combat ships are rotationally deployed to Singapore's Changi Naval Base.
 Air Force One also lands at Paya Lebar Air Base whenever the president visits the country.
 On September 23, 2019, Singapore Prime Minister Lee Hsien Loong and US President Donald Trump renewed a key defence pact which allows American forces to use Singapore's air and naval bases, extending it by another 15 years to 2035.
 On 1 April 2022, Prime Minister Lee Hsien Loong emphasised that Singapore is not an ally of the United States, Singapore will not be involved in a war of the United States or ask the United States to come to the rescue when something happens to Singapore.

+The Fat Leonard scandal started in 1997 when Singapore-based contractor Malaysian Leonard Glenn Francis began bribing multiple American naval personnel with prostitutes, free hotel rooms and lavish dinners in exchange for lucrative deals resupplying their warships which would overcharge the US navy by up to 35 million dollars.
+Following US federal investigations, Francis was arrested in San Diego in 2013.
+In 2019, a local accomplice of Francis was sentenced to 40 months in prison by the High Court of Singapore.